 Another facet of this collaborative research agenda concerns incorporating research regarding the human rights bone fides of civil resistance into research on the effectiveness of human rights generally.
 A distortion in empirical scholarship on human rights has arisen because of an unnecessarily narrow focus on legal frameworks imposed by the dominant positive-law focused approach to international human rights.
 The skeptical question was first posed by Oona Hathaway in a particularly important early quantitative study, "Do human rights treaties make a difference?"
-In responses to this question, it is frequently observed that the added value of human rights law is dubious because of an overlap with the more general process of democratization:333 many of the rights contained in the ICCPR are practically synonymous with democracy, it is difficult to show that practices are influenced-at least in part-by an international treaty commitment as distinct from these broader processes."334 The assumption in such law-focused human rights research is that democratization and international treaties are in fact "distinct processes" even though they in fact advance similar rights.
+In responses to this question, it is frequently observed that the added value of human rights law is dubious because of an overlap with the more general process of democratization: "[The] past three decades have been an era of widespread democratization, ...Since many of the rights contained in the ICCPR are practically synonymous with democracy, it is difficult to show that practices are influenced-at least in part-by an international treaty commitment as distinct from these broader processes."334 The assumption in such law-focused human rights research is that democratization and international treaties are in fact "distinct processes" even though they in fact advance similar rights.